K-Banks/Event-Planner/README.md

 ## Description

-_This application will take user selected options for an event planning service and offer a quote on the event._
+_This application will take user selected options for an event planning service and offer an estimate on the event._

 ## Setup/Installation Requirement for Developers: